-Housing unit allotment for a particular type of accommodation under e-Awas is done on the basis of a “Unified Waiting List.”
+Housing unit allotment for a particular type of accommodation under e-Awas is done based on a “Unified Waiting List.”
 Also, applications for housing under the GPRA scheme are accepted only online through ASA or Automated System of Allotment.

 Take a look at some key eligibility criteria before applying for a housing unit under GPRA.

-Discussed below are categories of individuals who are eligible for the GRPA housing scheme.
+Discussed below are categories of individuals who are eligible for the GPRA housing scheme.

 Applicants working in the Delhi’s government offices must have their locations approved by the CCA or Cabinet Committee on Accommodation to qualify for e-Awas Delhi.
 Besides that, applicants must reside within the boundary of NCT.

 Applicants who work in government offices in GPRA enlisted cities outside Delhi must get their housing option proposal approved by CCA.
 This approved proposal will then be forwarded to the directorate.

 - Government employees having a departmental residential accommodation pool